the pedal steel guitar

 Length of end-twisting on the string matters too, as the twisting alters the friction between string and changer.
-One brand of strings may slip while another stay stable, and the string-gauge matters.
+One brand of strings may slip while another stay stable.
+And, the string-gauge matters too.

-What maybe isn't so obvious is that the friction between string and changer decreases when change goes towards lower, and increases when
+What maybe isn't so obvious, is that both tension and friction between string and changer-surface decreases when change goes towards lower, and

-Raising it beyond neutral after a lower will “over-tension” the string and make it slip back despite increased friction, but that extra raise-action does of course not always fit in with the music played.
+Raising it beyond neutral after a lower will “over-tension” the string, and will at some point make it slip back despite the increased friction.
+But such an extra raise-action does of course not always (or rarely ever) fit in with the music played.

 In theory one can increase friction over the changer so the string won't slip at all, or reduce friction so it will slip back properly every time after a lower.
 Neither is practical the way most changers are made today, but it does explain why some changer-constructions show less tendency to slip/hang than others.

-Locking the string down about two-tenth of an inch past the top of the changer, so it cannot slip at all, will solve the problem without affecting tone or how far one can lower the string.
+Locking the string down about two-tenth of an inch (5mm) past the top of the changer, so it can not slip at all, will solve the problem without affecting tone or how far one can lower the string.
 Not much space for such a locking mechanism on today's changers though.

-a: Most players who experience hysteresis, seem to focus their attention on the nut-rollers.
-While hightened friction on badly maintained nut-rollers will tend to cause exactly the same slip/hang effect, regular maintenance will secure freewheeling rollers and eliminate the problem at that end.
+a: Most players who experience hysteresis, seem to focus all their attention on the nut-rollers.
+While hightened friction on badly maintained nut-rollers will tend to cause exactly the same slip/hang effect, regular maintenance will secure freewheeling rollers and eliminate the problem at that end entirely.

-The “O-ring bumpers” mentioned earlier will reduce pitch deviation caused by string-settling.
+The “O-ring bumpers” mentioned earlier, will reduce or eliminate pitch deviation caused by string-pitch settling.

 a problem, or not…